 User Registration and Management

-Most learning management systems are designed with features to facilitate the designing and management of multiple courses.
+Most learning management systems are designed with features to facilitate the design and management of multiple courses.
 But some learning management systems allow learners to register themselves for specific courses, while others require the admin to assign learners to individual training programs.
 Also, some learning management systems allow you to create a hierarchy of administrators, content publishers, learners, and subject matter experts.
 You need to check if the LMS simplifies the process of creating training programs and adding learners.

 Learning Models

 While planning online courses and training programs, organizations have the option to choose from several learning models – pure online learning, instructor-led learning, and blended learning.
-Unlike other learning models, blended learning enables the learners to learn on their own as well as learn in person by interacting with an instructor.
+Unlike other learning models, blended learning enables learners to learn on their own as well as learn in person by interacting with an instructor.
 You should choose an LMS that complements your preferred learning model.
 For instance, the LMS must facilitate online and classroom-based learning management if you prefer a blended learning model.

 Learning Content Creation

-Many providers allow you to avail of digital libraries and integrate the LMS with the digital libraries.
+Many providers allow you to access digital libraries and integrate the LMS with the digital libraries.
 The ready-to-use digital libraries help you to design training programs without creating learning content.
 But many learning management systems allow you to create customized learning content by providing built-in editors.
 Your LMS requirements checklist must check if the built-in editor simplifies the creation of courses and tests.
 Also, you need to check if the editor allows you to create courses by combining documents, audiobooks, videos, images, and infographics.

 Mobile Learning

-Many organizations these days use LMS to launch training programs for offsite employees, salespeople, and marketing professionals.
+Many organizations these days use LMS to launch training programs for off-site employees, salespeople, and marketing professionals.
 As these professionals are often on the move, they access the LMS on their mobile devices.
 Also, a large percentage of learners prefer mobile devices to computers while accessing learning content.
 Your LMS requirements checklist must check if the LMS can be accessed seamlessly on both computers and mobile devices.
 It is also advisable to check if the learners have the option to access the learning content without high-speed internet connectivity.

 Skill Development

-In addition to managing multiple training programs, many organizations use LMS as a tool to develop specific skills in the employee.
+In addition to managing multiple training programs, many organizations use LMS as a tool to develop specific skills in their employees.
 If you are planning to use the LMS as a skill development tool, it becomes essential to check if the software solution comes with features to facilitate skill development and management.
 The skill development features will help you to design training programs that help employees acquire specific skills and close the skill gap among employees.

 Certifications

 The learners love to receive digital certificates after completing a course or training program successfully.
-Some learning management systems are designed with features to generate digital and deliver digital certifications without human intervention.
+Some learning management systems are designed with features to generate and deliver digital certifications without human intervention.
 At the same time, some learning management systems get the digital certificates verified by the admin.
-That is why; you should check if the LMS issues digital certificates in the desired way.
+That is why you should check if the LMS issues digital certificates in the desired way.

 Customization